 To summarize, the 5 C’s of credit forms the basis of your banker’s analysis as they are considering your request for a loan.
 The banker needs to be sure that (1) your company generates enough CASH FLOW to service the requested debt, (2) there is sufficient COLLATERAL to cover the amount of the loan as a secondary source of repayment should the company fail, (3) there is enough CAPITAL in the company to weather a storm and to ensure the owner’s commitment to the company, (4) the CONDITIONS surrounding your business do not pose any significant unmitigated risks, and (5) the owners and management of the company are of sound CHARACTER, people that can be trusted to honor their commitments in good times and bad.

-Hopefully this article has succeeded in helping you understand where your banker is coming from.
+Hopefully, this article has succeeded in helping you understand where your banker is coming from.
 With a better understanding of how your banker is going to view and assess your company’s creditworthiness, you will be better prepared to deliver information and position your company to obtain the loan that it needs to grow and thrive.
-You should use these 5 C’s as a credit managment tool to run your company.
+You should use these 5 C’s as a credit management tool to run your company.
 To improve your cash flow, download the free 25 Ways to Improve Cash Flow whitepaper.